shamaleyte/openzeppelin.com/_jobs/Security-Platform-Developer.md

 ---
 layout: job
-title: 'Security Platform Developer'
+title: 'Full stack Ethereum Developer'
-excerpt: 'As a Security platform developer, you will join a team building a new security services platform for operational security of smart contract systems.'
+excerpt: 'As a Full stack Ethereum developer, you will join the team working on Defender, a new services platform for operational security of smart contract systems.'
 location: 'Remote'
 type: 'Full Time'
 team: 'Product'